The TRGB-SBF Project. I. A Tip of the Red Giant Branch Distance to the Fornax Cluster with JWST: Introduction

 TRGB and Cepheid observations are a challenge at the distance of the Fornax Cluster with HST, requiring many HST orbits~\citep{2018ApJ...866..145H,2021ApJ...915...34H, 2022ApJ...934L...7R}.
 However, as will be demonstrated here, TRGB measurements can be made with high accuracy with much shorter integrations with JWST at the distance of this cluster.
 In this paper we report on observations of three galaxies in the cluster: NGC\,1404 with a prior HST TRGB measurement and host to two Type Ia supernovae~\citep{2021ApJ...915...34H,2022ApJ...932...15A}, NGC\,1380 that hosted a single Type Ia supernova~\citep{1993ApJ...415..589K}, and NGC\,1399, the central dominant galaxy in the cluster.

 Of equal interest to our program is the establishment of a robust zero-point calibration for the SBF methodology.
-The SBF technique with JWST holds great promise in measuring distances out into the Hubble flow~\citep{2021ApJ...911...65B, 2023arXiv230703116C}, allowing for an alternative to Type Ia supernovae as the final rung on the distance ladder~\citep{2022ApJ...934L...7R}.
+The SBF technique with JWST holds great promise in measuring distances out into the Hubble flow~\citep{2021ApJ...911...65B, 2023arXiv230703116C}, allowing for an alternative to Type Ia supernovae as the final rung on the distance ladder~\citep{2022ApJ...934L...7R}, and a means to confirm or deny the $>$5$\sigma$ Hubble Tension between existing local distance ladder and cosmic microwave background derived measurements \citep{2021arXiv210301183D}.
 The old, gas-poor systems appropriate for SBF measurements do not contain significant numbers of Cepheids, requiring calibration, instead, with the TRGB.
 Aside from the peculiar galaxy Centaurus\,A and the obscured Maffei\,I, there are no giant elliptical galaxies within the 10~Mpc limit available for single orbit TRGB measurements with HST (a couple lie just beyond 10~Mpc in the Leo Group but already required multiple HST orbit observations for sufficient signal).
 As a consequence, TRGB distances have played only a minor role in establishing the SBF scale~\citep{Blakeslee2021}.
 With JWST, the very high point-source signal/noise (S/N) acquired with moderate exposures for galaxies within 20~Mpc provide an abundance of candidates to establish a TRGB-SBF linkage.
 Here we provide TRGB measurements to the three Fornax Cluster galaxies from our program and a first look at SBF measurements with JWST.